 We would like to invite you to read our frequently asked question on What are the rules of conduct at the computer-based tests centres? before going to the test.

 You will be offered the first available seat.
 If you arrive early, you may be given the option to sit your tests before your scheduled exam time.
 In the event of a delay exceeding 30 minutes due to circumstances beyond our contractors' control, for instance technical issues, you can ask the test centre to reschedule your appointment to another date.

-For case study and translation tests:
+For case study, written test in the field and translation tests: